lsst-dm/dmtn-030/_api-ref.rst

 - Builds a table of contents in situ.
 - Builds a class inheritance diagram.

-To take advantage of ``automodapi``\ 's semi-automated API reference generation, LSST's Python modules need clean namespaces.
+To take advantage of ``automodapi``\ ’s semi-automated API reference generation, LSST's Python modules need clean namespaces.
 There are two techniques for achieving this:

 1. Modules should only export public APIs, using ``__all__``.